Phonics and Reading Scheme

 At Little Leigh Primary School, we endeavour to foster a love of reading from an early age.
 We ensure that reading is at the heart of the curriculum from Reception through to Year 6, allowing every child to access a variety of reading experiences including whole class shared reading, individual reading and class story times.
 Beginning in Reception, the children are immersed in a variety of texts across the curriculum, which supports their understanding of culture, vocabulary and knowledge of the world.

 Phonics is taught daily in EYFS and KS1 through carefully planned and sequenced lessons.
 Previously learnt phonics knowledge is revisited throughout KS2.
 Our phonics lessons teach children to read by identifying the phonemes (smallest unit of sound) and graphemes (written version of the sound) within words and use these to read words.
 Children experience the joy of books and language whilst rapidly acquiring the skills they need to become fluent independent readers and writers.
-At Little Leigh Primary school, we follow the Letters and Sounds.
+At Little Leigh Primary school, we follow the Essential Letters and Sounds.
 Essential Letters and Sounds is a Systematic Synthetic Phonics (SSP) programme, validated by the Department for Education.
 Each lesson begins with a review of the children’s prior knowledge in phonics, which is followed by the teaching of new sounds and an opportunity for the children to practise and then apply their learning.
-Our phonics lessons are fast paced, interactive and challenging to ensure effective learning and progress is made.
+Our phonics lessons are fast paced, clearly modelled, interactive and challenging to ensure effective learning and progress is made.

 ELS teaches children to read using a systematic synthetic phonics approach.
 It is designed to be used as part of an early learning environment that is rich in talk and story, where children experience the joy of books and language whilst rapidly acquiring the skills to become fluent independent readers and writers.

 ELS teaches children to: